 1987 - 1991

-At American University, Washington College of Law, I focused on international human rights and humanitarian law.
-The intensive program included study of human rights, immigration law, economic, social and cultural rights, women’s rights in international law, the United Nations system, and humanitarian law.
-It was a privilege to study under the guidance of the outstanding faculty at the Academy on International Human Rights and Humanitarian Law.
+During my studies at American University, Washington College of Law, I focused on international human rights and humanitarian law.
+The intensive program included the study of human rights, immigration law, economic, social, and cultural rights, women’s rights in international law, the United Nations system, and humanitarian law.
+I studied under the guidance of faculty at the Academy on International Human Rights and Humanitarian Law.

-At Trinity University, I obtained sufficient credit to receive Bacholor of Art degrees in Religion, Political Science, and History.
+At Trinity University, I completed Bachelor of Arts degrees in Religion, Political Science, and History.
 I also served as President of the student governance and advisory association, called the Student Association.

 I was honored to receive Presidential Scholarships based on academic performance in each of the years 1987-1991.
 In 1991, I was selected for the Ethel Evans Department of Religion Award, recognizing the most outstanding scholarship in the department.

-My professional career included seven years at the Los Angeles law firm of O’Melveny & Myers LLP and fifteen years providing legal services through my own law firm.
-I also managed the Law & Neuroscience Project, funded by the MacArthur Foundation.
+My prior professional career included seven years at the Los Angeles law firm of O’Melveny & Myers LLP and fifteen years providing legal services through my own law firm.
+I also served as Executive Director of the Law & Neuroscience Project, funded by the MacArthur Foundation.

 Massachusetts Bar Board of Bar Overseers No. 662098.